 Ka'ena Point Via Farrington Hwy is a 5 mile moderately trafficked out and back trail located near Waianae, Hawaii that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, mountain biking, and surfing and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.

 A very easy hike, but amazing for what it offers.
 We enjoyed this much better than the South coast hike.
 The red dirt and terrain are gorgeous.
 There's plenty of room to weave in and out from the ocean path and road.
 It also provides a chance to see all of the local fisherman in process, and loads of albatross and a few seals at the end.
 Other hikers mentioned seeing whales, sadly, we did not see them.

 Be on the lookout for whales off in the distance!